Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Lyneham has extremely high national income levels.
-The median assessed income is $67,498 and the average income stands at $83,440.
-In comparison, Australian Capital Territory's figures are a median income of $68,678 and an average income of $83,634.
-Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates for Lyneham would be approximately $76,678 (median) and $94,788 (average) as of September 2025.
-According to the 2021 Census figures, individual earnings in Lyneham stand out at the 91st percentile nationally ($1,200 weekly).
-Income brackets indicate that 37.3% of locals (2,430 people) fall into the $1,500 - 2,999 category.
-A significant 30.3% earn above $3,000 weekly.
-High housing costs consume 15.5% of income in Lyneham, but strong earnings place disposable income at the 73rd percentile nationally.
+AreaSearch's data for financial year 2022 shows Lyneham SA2 had a median income of $67,498 and an average income of $83,440.
+This is higher than the Australian Capital Territory's median income of $68,678 and average income of $83,634.
+By September 2025, estimated median income would be approximately $76,678 and average income $94,788, based on a 13.6% Wage Price Index growth since financial year 2022.
+The 2021 Census indicates individual earnings in Lyneham SA2 are at the 91st percentile nationally, with weekly earnings of $1,200.
+Income brackets show that 37.3% of locals (2,430 people) earn between $1,500 and $2,999 weekly, aligning with regional trends where this cohort also represents 34.3%.
+Notably, 30.3% earn above $3,000 weekly, reflecting prosperity that fuels local economic activity.
+High housing costs consume 15.5% of income, but strong earnings place disposable income at the 72nd percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income